In the Cook Islands, PSDI-supported reforms are making it easier to start, manage, and finance a business.

 Develop a secured transactions framework that will make it easier for lenders to accept movable assets as collateral;

-- Design and develop an online domestic Companies, Associations, and Personal Property Securities Registry, which launched in December 2019;
+- Design and develop an online domestic Companies, Incorporated Societies, and Personal Property Securities Registry, which launched in December 2019;

 Create clear and inclusive company laws, including the Companies Bill, which passed Cook Islands Parliament in December 2017, and became active with the December 2019 registry launch;